 Structure of a Chart of Accounts

-Some organisations may also structure their chart of accounts in such a way that various expenses are listed separately by the department where each department has its own set of expense accounts.
+Some organizations may also structure their chart of accounts in such a way that various expenses are listed separately by the department where each department has its own set of expense accounts.

 Regardless of how it’s done, the COA is important to proper financial reports and record keeping.
 When it comes time to file and pay income taxes, using the COA makes it easier for your bookkeeper and accounting team to take care of things for you.